Auditing Black-Box LLM APIs with a Rank-Based Uniformity Test: Introduction

 These risks highlight the need for \textit{LLM API auditing}—the task of checking whether a deployed model is as claimed.
 Yet this is particularly challenging in the black-box setting: users typically lack access to model weights and receive only limited metadata (e.g., top-5 token log-probabilities).
 This necessitates detection methods that rely solely on observed outputs.
 However, even such output-level methods face potential evasion: if the detection relies on invoking an LLM API with specially constructed query distributions, a dishonest API provider could detect the special pattern and reroute those queries to the original model they claim to serve.
 Worse still, even without knowing the detection strategy, an API provider could mix multiple models, making the response distribution harder to distinguish.

-Following \citet{gao2025modelequalitytestingmodel}, we formulate the LLM API auditing problem as a \textit{model equality test}: given query access to a target LLM API and a certified reference model of the expected configurations, the goal is to determine if the two produce statistically indistinguishable outputs on shared prompts.
+In this work, we focus on auditing API providers that serve \textbf{open-weight models}, and formulate the LLM API auditing as a \textit{model equality test} following \citet{gao2025modelequalitytestingmodel}: given query access to a target API and a certified reference model of the expected configurations, the goal is to determine if the two produce statistically indistinguishable outputs on shared prompts.
+The auditor is assumed to have full access to a faithful reference implementation of the claimed model, such as its decoding parameters and logit outputs.

 We propose that a model equality test for auditing LLM APIs must satisfy three key criteria: \emph{accuracy}, \emph{query efficiency}, and \emph{robustness} to adversarial attacks.
 Accuracy reflects how reliably a test can be used in practice.
 Query efficiency is critical for reducing operational overhead, which incentivizes more audits to ensure API models' integrity.
 Robustness is equally essential for real-world deployment, where audits must both evade detection by adversarial API providers and remain effective under targeted attacks.